Oliver-Binns/Website/Content/posts/team-restructure.md

 We’ve attempted to mitigate this by putting them alongside a more experienced developer from another specialism.
 As part of this, we’re encouraging our senior developers to have a basic knowledge of the whole stack, not just their own code – after all general engineering principles should carry across these specialisms.

-> ”Individuals and interactions over processes and tools.“
+> ‘Individuals and interactions over processes and tools.’
 >
 > — Manifesto for Agile Software Development, [agilemanifesto.org](http://agilemanifesto.org)